Banks are boring.

 If you've heard of NBKC before, chances are it's because of their home loan products.
 If you're a Costco member and you've used their mortgage program, you may have seen NBKC's logo because they're one of the lenders in the program (along with First Choice Loan Services, Strong Home Mortgage, Consumer Direct Mortgage, J.G.
 Wentworth Home Lending, Lending.com, and Berkshire Bank).

 With mortgages, it often comes down to cost.
-You want a low rate, low fees, and the ability to lock your rate so are able to plan your purchase.
+You want a low rate, low fees, and the ability to lock your rate so you can plan your purchase.
 NBKC offers purchases, refinance, home equity, jumbo, fixed, adjustable, FHA and VA loans.
 Since it's primarily an online bank, you can apply online (to see current rates, you just have to answer the seven questions you see on their loan page – they don't make you register or enter contact information).

 As for fees, they charge a $675 origination fee.
 If you go through Costco, that fee is lowered depending on your membership type.
 Those fees are waived on VA loans.